fstark/macflim/docs/SCRIPT.md

 ## [F03X] Fred

 *Yep, in the computer.
-So, right now we're in... [doigt sur les levres puis levé comme pour voir la direction du vent]... a 15.6MHz 68030 32 bits CPU, with a 68882 FPU.
+So, right now we're in... [finger on lips, up and feeling the wind]... a 15.6MHz 68030 32 bits CPU, with a 68882 FPU.
 64MB of RAM, and a SCSI drive.*
-*Yes, top of the line computer right there, that's an SE/30 the best of the best available... [look at watch] in 1989* *Perfect to show the new MacFlim.
+*Yes, top of the line computer right there, that's an SE/30 the best of the best available... [look at watch] in 1989* *Even if we don't use that FPU, it is perfect to show the new MacFlim.
 And what an improvement it is over the previous version!
 A cool, downright futuristic user interface, which I call a flim library, that lets you collect your favourite flims in a single place.
 And sound, as you might have noticed.
 This time, it comes directly from the computer!*

 ## [F04] Zoolander

 ## [F05X] Fred

 *Thanks Hansel, much appreciated.
 It may not have been a simple as it looks.
-So, let's do a proper demo, just after the advertisements!*
+So, let's do a proper demo, but first, the advertisements!*

 ## [F06-08] 1984/iPod/technologic

 ## [F09X] Fred

 *Right, sorry, sorry.
-That was a lot of ads, and god knows we get a lot of these nowadays, but I just had to, you know?
-They're iconic, really.
-And that weird futuristic music player.
-I think they should remove that last part, even if it is quite fitting...*
+Yeah, they did right in not using the original music video of Technologic of that iPod introduction...*

-*So, that demo, let's start with some music videos of the latest hits, just a few short extracts, to avoid all that nasty copyright business.*
+*So, for a demo, let's start with some music videos of the latest hits, just a few short extracts, let's try to avoid some nasty copyright business.*

 # [END OF SEQUENCE, RETURNS TO SE/30]